 In addition, Ness serves on the Executive Committee of the Leadership Conference on Civil and Human Rights and co-chairs its Health Care Task Force.
-She also serves on the Board of Directors of the Economic Policy Institute (EPI) as well as EMILY’s List.
+She is a member of the board of directors of the Economic Policy Institute (EPI).

-Ness graduated summa cum laude from Drew University with a bachelor’s degree in psychology and sociology.
-After completing graduate work in social welfare and public health policy, she received her Masters of Science from Columbia University School of Social Work.
+Ness graduated summa cum laude from Drew University with a Bachelor’s Degree in psychology and sociology.
+After completing graduate work in social welfare and public health policy, she received her Masters of Science from the Columbia University School of Social Work.
 She worked in numerous capacities at the Service Employees International Union, first as director of adult education and career development efforts, and later conducting strategic planning and organizational development programs for local unions.
 In 1986, she moved to head up field operations for the National Abortion Rights Action League (NARAL), where she worked to revitalize the organization’s grassroots political capability and affiliate network.
 She became NARAL’s deputy director in 1989 and helped transform the organization into a major force in American electoral politics.
 She joined the National Partnership in 1991.

 Ness lives in Rockville, Md.